MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/phone-system-with-calling-plans.md

 |<img src="media/audio_conferencing_image7.png" />|Decision Points|<ul><li>Decide which user locations or offices where Calling Plans service will be implemented</li></ul>|
 |<img src="media/audio_conferencing_image9.png" />|Next Steps|<ul><li>Document the user locations or offices to be enabled for Calling Plans service</li></ul>|

-> _Below is an example of a Phone System with Calling Plans site enablement list template:_
+> [!TIP]
->
+> Below is an example of a Phone System with Calling Plans site enablement list template:
 >|Office   |Location |Phone System Service  |
 >|---------|---------|---------|
 >|One Epping Road|Australia|Legacy PSTN service|